Sébastien Chabal: Personal life

 Born on 8 December 1977 in Valence, Drôme, Chabal grew up in Beaumont-lès-Valence in the Drôme department in southeast France.
 His modest family was originally from Ardèche.
 His father worked in a garage and his mother worked in a jewellery store.
 Passionate about mechanical works, he attended a Lycée professionnel where he studied for and obtained a brevet d'études professionnelles in mechanics.
 He then worked as a milling machine operator in a Salmson factory in Crest.
 While working in Crest, he played rugby for the amateur club in Beauvallon.
 When he joined Valence Sportif, he left his factory job and became a professional rugby union player.

 While playing for Bourgoin-Jallieu, he married Annick and became stepfather to her daughter who was born in 1994.
 In 2005, he welcomed the birth of his daughter Lily-Rose.

 Chabal is a member of the 'Champions for Peace' club, a group of 54 famous athletes committed to serving peace in the world through sport, created by Monaco-based international organization Peace and Sport.

-In 2025, Chabal admits that he has no recollection of his entire playing career and most of his childhood due to repeated concussions.
+In 2025, Chabal admitted that he has no recollection of his entire playing career and most of his childhood due to repeated concussions.
 Due to this, he also finds it pointless to see a doctor, as it is impossible to recover his lost memories.